A Simple Guide On Diabetes And The Ketogenic Diet

 Ketogenic Diet Variations

-The above description is fit for a standard keto diet.
-However, there are also a few variations to the classic keto diet, as given below.
+The above description is suitable for a standard keto diet.
+However, the classic keto diet has a few variations, as shown below.

 The cyclical keto diet: In this keto diet, you can eat 100g to 150g of carbohydrate sources for one or two days a week.